htyjers/ConvInpaint-TSGL/README.md

   ```

 ### Texture Dataset -- [RTV Image]
-For RTV image, we utlize the [RTV smooth method](http://www.cse.cuhk.edu.hk/~leojia/projects/texturesep/).Run generation function [data/Matlab/generate_structre_images.m](./data/Matlab/generate_structure_images.m) in your matlab.
+For RTV image, we utlize the [RTV smooth method](http://www.cse.cuhk.edu.hk/~leojia/projects/texturesep/).
+Run generation function [data/Matlab/generate_structre_images.m](./data/Matlab/generate_structure_images.m) in your matlab.
 For example, if you want to generate smooth images for **RGB Image**, you can run the following code:
 ```
 generate_structure_images("path to RGB image dataset root", "path to output RTV image folder");
 ```